NAIT alum and Olympic gold medalist demystifies beloved game

-Canada’s national men’s curling championship, the Tim Hortons Brier, is on now in Regina.
+Canada’s national men’s curling championship, the Tim Hortons Brier, is coming up in Brandon, Manitoba, March 2-10.
 If you find yourself watching a game on TV or at a curling club (hey, that happens in Alberta!), here's what you need to know to understand what’s going on.

 Curling is all about throwing rocks at houses, if you really want to simplify things.